evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 After going through this guide you will understand the basic functionality of Tevm.

 :::tip
-If you are already familiar with how Tevm works you can bootstrap a project with the tevm cli
+🚧 If you are already familiar with how Tevm works you can bootstrap a project with the tevm cli (Coming soon)

 ```bash
 npm create tevm my-app
 ```

+If you are not familiar with Tevm we recomend you go through the tutorial to set up a new project from scratch
 :::

 ## Introduction